PriyaranjanKS/FusionDevBlogs/_posts/2024-11-05-Copilot-Anthropic-Claude-Procurement.md

 3. Store the fetched data in the **rawMaterials** variable for further processing.
    ![Stored Data](\images\22_AnthropicProcurement\19.png)

-4. **Initialize a variable (filteredStockDetails)** to hold filtered data with only necessary columns.
+4. The returned data from dataverse will contain additional system columns.
+Lets **Initialize a variable (filteredStockDetails)** to hold filtered data with only necessary columns.
+For this we will use the below Power Fx expression to loop through the Dataverse returned data and filter it.
    ```
    ForAll(
     Topic.rawMaterials.value,